Guidelines

 2a

-Intracavernous injection method is superior to other methods to provide an objective assessment of penile curvature with an erection.
+Intracavernous injection method is superior to other methods in providing an objective assessment of penile curvature with an erection.

 4